openfaas/docs/docs/openfaas-pro/introduction.md

 ## OpenFaaS Pro

-OpenFaaS Pro is a commercial distribution of the OpenFaaS Project for companies and enterprises.
+OpenFaaS Pro is a commercial distribution of OpenFaaS for companies and enterprises.

 ## Included features

 OpenFaaS Pro launched with the following features, with commercial support provided via email for customers.

-* [Single Sign-On using OIDC](/openfaas-pro/sso) for enterprise-grade authentication and credential management
+* [Trigger functions via Kafka](/openfaas-pro/kafka-events) for event-driven functions and to integrate with your existing systems
 * [Scale idle functions to zero](/openfaas-pro/scale-to-zero) to save on cost and increase efficiency
-* [Trigger functions via Kafka](/openfaas-pro/kafka-events) to integrate with existing events and systems
+* [Retries for invocations](/openfaas-pro/retries) to handle failures, known problems with downstream APIs and concurrency-limited functions
-* [Retries for invocations](/openfaas-pro/retries) to handle failures, known problems and concurrency-limited functions
+* [Single Sign-On using OIDC](/openfaas-pro/sso) for enterprise-grade authentication and more secure credential management
-* [Build functions via REST API](/openfaas-pro/builder) to create functions from source code and scale out
+* [Build functions via REST API](/openfaas-pro/builder) to create functions from source code, without defining and managing hundreds of independent CI jobs.

-Coming soon:
+On our roadmap:

-* New UI portal for managing and monitoring OpenFaaS functions across namespaces
+* A new UI portal for managing and monitoring OpenFaaS functions across namespaces
-* Advanced concurrency limiting for functions
+* Advanced concurrency limiting for functions for private or memory/CPU bound workloads.
-* Advanced multi-tenancy support and configurations
+* Advanced authorization model for multi-tenancy and service providers

 Is there something else you need for your organisation?
-Let us know [via an email introduction](mailto:contact@openfaas.com).
+[Get in touch with us here](https://openfaas.com/support/).

 ## Support

-Support is included for OpenFaaS Pro features for customers.
+Support is included for OpenFaaS Pro features for customers via email.

-Support for the 40 Open Source projects that make up OpenFaaS is available through an Enterprise Support agreement from OpenFaaS Ltd.
+Support for the 40+ Open Source projects that make up OpenFaaS is available through an Enterprise Support agreement from OpenFaaS Ltd.

-## Pricing
+## Getting started

-Are you interested in OpenFaaS Pro for your organisation?
-Find out more, kick the tires with a 14-day free trial, or find out more about OpenFaaS Pro [Contact us](https://openfaas.com/support/)
+Are you interested in OpenFaaS for your organisation?
+[Contact us](https://openfaas.com/support/) to find out more.